Edexaal/scripts/README.md

 ## Development

-### Create a new script
+### New Script

-To create a new script, simply:
+To create a new userscript, simply type:
 ```commandline
 npm run new
 ```